AICP/vendor_aicp/docs/features.md

 - Ability to change the device host-name for WiFi connections
 - Ability to change the hosts file to block ads
-- Ability to force the screen & vibrate to turn on or stay off on connection to a charger
 - Access to the built-in AOSP SystemUI tuner features
-- ADB over network option including custom Quick-settings tile
 - Adjust number of notifications on Lock-screen
 - Adjust volume dialog timeout
 - Adjustable actions for hardware buttons (including "kill app")